mrmauricio/pokemon-battle/README.md

 _Poké Battle Simulator_ is a web application that allows the user to battle against the computer and discover information about first gen pokémons.
 There are currently 24 pokémon available as fighters and 151 on pokédex.

-### Mechanics (PT-BR)
+### Mechanics

-- Não há ATK/SP.
-ATK e DEF/SP.
-DEF e nem diferenciação por ataques físicos/ ataques especiais; foi considerado o stat mais forte entre ambos para cada pokémon;
+- There is no distinction between ATK/SP.
+ATK and DEF/SP.
+DEF nor differentiation between physical attacks and special attacks; the strongest stat between both for each Pokémon was considered;

-- Os multipliers de tipo foram mantidos: super effective, ultra effective, not very effective e does not affect;
+- Type multipliers were kept: super effective, ultra effective, not very effective, and does not affect;

-- O multiplier STAB (Same type attack bonus) também foi mantido;
+- The STAB (Same type attack bonus) multiplier was also maintained;

-- Foram escolhidos 4 ataques de tipos distintos com maior poder de ataque para cada pokémon (considerando os ataques possíveis de serem aprendidos).
-Não há side-effects para os ataques;
+- Four attacks of different types with the highest attack power were chosen for each Pokémon (considering the possible moves they can learn).
+There are no side-effects for the attacks;

-- O stat HP foi tratado de maneira diferente para que as diferenças entre a vida dos pokémon não sejam muitas;
+- The HP stat was handled differently to minimize the differences in Pokémon health;

-- O comportamento do adversário em relação a escolha dos ataques está aleatório;
+- The opponent's behavior in terms of attack selection is random;

-### TO-DO List (PT-BR)
+### TO-DO List

-- Adaptar a tela de batalha p/ dipositivos móveis;
+- Adapt the battle screen for mobile devices;

-- Adicionar novos fighters;
+- Add new fighters;

-- Adicionar novos modos de batalha além de oponente aleatório;
+- Add new battle modes besides random opponent;

-- Adicionar níveis de dificuldade para os adversários;
+- Add difficulty levels for the opponents;

 ### Fighter List